RockhurstHS/STEAM-Blog/_posts/2017-02-29-Life-Hacking.md

 </div>

-<blockquote> Education isn't confined within class time, athletic/co-curricular practice time, or retreat time.
+<blockquote> Education isn't confined to just class time, athletic/co-curricular practice time, or retreat time.
 Learning can occur during self-directed time too.
 Isn't that what happens in the real world? </blockquote>